Practice of Rewriting Watermarks in Flink

 4 Example: Custom Watermark Generation Strategy

-Suppose we have a log data stream containing timestamps of user activity.
-We wish to dynamically adjust Watermarks based on the frequency of user activity to better handle late data.
+Suppose we have a log data stream containing timestamps of user activities.
+We want to dynamically adjust the Watermark based on user activity frequency to better handle late data.
 Here is a simple example:

 |